VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 <details class="hx-border hx-border-green-200 dark:hx-border-green-200 hx-rounded-md hx-my-2">
 <summary class="hx-bg-green-100 dark:hx-bg-neutral-800 hx-text-green-900 dark:hx-text-green-200 hx-py-2 hx-px-4 hx-m-0 hx-cursor-pointer">
-<em>Answer</em>
+<em><strong>Answer</strong></em>
 </summary>
 <div class="hx-p-4">

 They are `Teff` (in `star_data_step_input`) or `photosphere_black_body_T` (in `star_data_step_work`) and `photosphere_R` (in `star_data_step_work`).
 Notably, **`photosphere_R` is in solar units**, so we will need to convert it to centimeters before using it in our calculation.
 The effective temperature is already in cgs units, so we can use it directly.

-I'll give an honorable mentions for `photosphere_T` (in `star_data_step_work`), but then we might get into a tough conversation about the precise definition of the effective temperature.
+I'll give an honorable mention for `photosphere_T` (in `star_data_step_work`), but then we might get into a tough conversation about the precise definition of the effective temperature.
 Since it's the *power* coming from the sun that matters, the thing called effective temperature is what we want to use.

 There are a couple of other radii to look at (for instance, `s% r(1)` is the radius at the first zone, but this may not be the photosphere depending on how the outer boundary condition is set up).
 My guess is that it wouldn't matter too much if you used something similar, but these are exactly the sorts of questions you should ask when you're writing your own extensions to MESA!